 Psilocybe semilanceata aka “Liberty Caps”

-Subjective effects: Testing done by Stamets and Gartz place P. semilanceata as the third most potent of the Psilocybe species, with high levels of psilocybin, low levels of psilocin, and moderate amounts of baeocystin.
-The high concentration of psilocybin often results in a longer trip and a highly visual experience due to the body having to convert the psilocybin into psilocin.
+Subjective effects: Paul Stamets rates the Liberty Cap as the third most potent member of the Psilocybe species.
+The high concentration of psilocybin often results in a longer trip and a highly visual experience.

 Psilocybe cyanescens aka “Wavy Caps”